Yarn Ball Knots and Faster Computations: Introduction

-If $\zeta$ is a knot invariant, we denote by $C_\zeta(2D,n)$ the worst-case complexity of computing $\zeta$ on a knot given by a planar diagram with $n$ crossings, and by $C_\zeta(3D,V)$ the worst-case complexity of computing $\zeta$ on a knot given as a yarn ball of volume $V$.
-Given a yarn ball of volume $V$ we can always compute $\zeta$ by first projecting to the plane\footnote{The projection itself can be computed quickly, in time $\sim V^{4/3}$, and for all interesting $\zeta$, this extra work is negligible}, obtaining a planar diagram with $\sim V^{4/3}$ crossings, and then computing $\zeta$ using our best 2D techniques.
+Given a yarn ball $K$ of volume $V$, we can always compute an invariant $\zeta$ on $K$ by first projecting to the plane\footnote{The projection itself can be computed quickly, in time $\sim V^{4/3}$, and for all interesting $\zeta$, this extra work is negligible.
+(The computation can be performed by going over all crossing fields in a grid presentation of the knot, as described in Section \ref{sec:GridsAndLinkingNumber}.)}, obtaining a planar diagram with $\sim V^{4/3}$ crossings, and then computing $\zeta$ using our best 2D techniques.
 Hence always, $C_{\zeta}(3D,V)\leq C_{\zeta}(2D,V^{4/3})$.
-It is interesting to know whether we can do better:
+It is interesting to know when 3D techniques can do even better.
+Our first main result is to show that for the link invariant the \emph{linking number}, there is a 3D computation technique whose worst-case complexity is faster than every worst-case 2D technique.